 Statements of Purpose

-Most applications will ask for at least the following personal statements, although some applications may require additional statements:
+Most applications will ask for statements similar to the following example statements, although some applications may require statements addressing different topics:

 Course Equivalency Approval Forms

 Required for semester and summer program applications, this form is used to obtain equivalency approvals to know how specific courses taken abroad can be used at High Point University.
-Students are advised to seek equivalency approvals for their top-choice classes in which they’d like to enroll, as well as alternate courses.
-Please list courses for only one school on each form.
-Students must submit course equivalency approvals for every school for which they apply.
+Students are advised to seek equivalency approvals for their top-choice classes in which they’d like to enroll, as well as at least an equal amount of alternate courses.
+Please list courses for only one school on a form.
+The number of the equivalency record does not matter, in other words, having a course in line one does not show it is more important than one in line 9 or 10.
+This is not your enrollment, but a repository of courses pre-approved to satisfy HPU requirements from which you later can use as you register for courses.

 Academic references must be from HPU professors who have taught you in class.
 They will not be required to write a personal letter, although they may choose to do so.
 Instead, there will be an electronic request form into which they will compose their comments and submit online.
 We recommend that you provide at least two weeks for references to be completed and submitted prior to the application deadline.